MSY - SFO

 • Which airline alliances offer flights from New Orleans to San Francisco?

-Star Alliance is the only airline alliance operating flights between New Orleans and San Francisco.
+oneworld, and Star Alliance are the airline alliances operating flights between New Orleans and San Francisco, with Star Alliance being the most commonly used for this route.

 • On which days can I fly direct from New Orleans to San Francisco?